Characterization of causal ancestral graphs for time series with latent confounders

-It follows that ts-DMAGs also have repeating orientations.
-This property and repeating separating sets have already been found and used in \cite{Entner2010}.

-One may check that the examples in parts b) and d) of Fig.~\ref{fig:example_tsDMAG} indeed satisfy the properties asserted by parts 1 through 4 of Lemma~\ref{lemma:necessary_properites_time_series_DMAG}.
-Moreover, part 5 of Lemma~\ref{lemma:necessary_properites_time_series_DMAG} clarifies why ts-DMAGs may fail to have repeating edges: They do not necessarily have repeating adjacencies but only the strictly weaker property of past-repeating adjacencies.
+The ts-DMAGs in parts b) and d) of Fig.~\ref{fig:example_tsDMAG} indeed satisfy the properties asserted by parts 1 through 4 of Lemma~\ref{lemma:necessary_properites_time_series_DMAG}.
+Moreover, part 5 of Lemma~\ref{lemma:necessary_properites_time_series_DMAG} clarifies why ts-DMAGs may fail to have repeating edges: They do not necessarily have repeating adjacencies but only the weaker property of past-repeating adjacencies.
 The following example illustrates this fact.